indiainvestments/content/content/excel/quantifying-returns-cagr-and-xirr/xirr-math.md

 $$0 = 100000 \times (-1 - \displaystyle\frac{1}{(1 + r)^1} - \frac{1}{(1 + r)^2} - ... - \frac{1}{(1 + r)^9} + \frac{2}{(1 + r)^{10}} + \frac{2}{(1 + r)^{11}} + ... + \frac{2}{(1 + r)^{19}})$$

-Then XIRR is solution for this equation, where $$r$$ is the unknown variable.
+Then XIRR is solution for this equation, where *r* is the unknown variable.

 We can verify that for XIRR, this equation results in zero.